rossant/website/content/2015-compiler-data-visualization.md

 ### OpenGL's future?

-This is what is currently implemented in VisPy, thanks to the heroic efforts of Luke, Almar, Eric, and the other contributors.

-All of this explains why I was so incredibly excited by the Vulkan announcement in March.
-The Khronos Group acknowledged the debt accumulated in OpenGL by almost 25 years of development.
-They decided to start basically from scratch with a brand new, modern, modular low-level API.
+All of this explains why I was so incredibly excited by the announcement made by the Khronos Group in March.
+They acknowledged that OpenGL was basically doomed, and they decided to start from scratch with a brand new low-level API for real-time graphics named **Vulkan**.

-Compared to OpenGL, Vulkan is lower-level, closer to the metal, and demands more from applications.
-Consequently, drivers will be expected to be much lighter, and hopefully much less buggy.
+In my opinion this is just the best decision they could have ever made.

+Compared to OpenGL, Vulkan is closer to the metal.
+It is designed at a different level of abstraction.
+Graphics drivers for Vulkan should be simpler, lighter and, hopefully, less buggy than before.
+Consequently, applications will have much more control on the graphics pipeline, but they'll also need to implement many more things, notably memory management on the GPU.

-A major feature of the new API is SPIR-V, a LLVM-like intermediate language for GPU kernels.
-While Vulkan will provide a GLSL-to-SPIR-V compiler (and probably LLVM <-> SPIR-V translators too), third-party applications will have the liberty to implement their own compilers.
-Potentially, this paves the way for GPU computing and graphics implementations in high-level languages like Python (thanks to projects like Numba).
+A major feature of the new API is **SPIR-V**, a LLVM-like intermediate language for the GPU.
+Instead of providing shaders using GLSL strings, graphics applications will have the possibility to provide low-level GPU bitcode directly.
+There should be tools to translate LLVM code to SPIR-V and reciprocally.

+OpenGL and GLSL will still work as before through some conversion layers for obvious retrocompatibility reasons.
+There will be tools to compile GLSL code to SPIR-V. But applications won't have to go through GLSL if they don't want to.

 This might just be the perfect solution for VisPy.
-Instead of mixing two different languages (Python and GLSL), we could design a compiler architecture around LLVM and SPIR-V. Instead of designing a complex GLSL code generation system in Python, we could just write GPU kernels in Python, or in any other language.
-Instead of implementing transformations in both Python and GLSL, we could implement them in any language that compiles to LLVM.
-In other words, we have an opportunity to design a GPU-aware compiler architecture for interactive visualization that could natively support high-level languages like Python.

-In this post I'll sketch some ideas about how an ideal low-level data visualization toolkit based on Vulkan could look like.
-By low-level, I mean a system that targets developers of high-level graphics libraries (for example, plotting libraries, ray tracing engines, etc.).
+Instead of mixing two different languages (Python and GLSL) with strings, templates, regexes, lexers and parsers, we could design a **compiler architecture for data visualization around LLVM and SPIR-V**.

+Shaders and GPU kernels will no longer have to be written in GLSL; the can be written in **any language that can be compiled down to LLVM**.
+This includes low-level languages like GLSL and C/C++, but also Python thanks to **Numba**.
+Numba can compile an increasing variety of pure Python functions to LLVM.
+The primary use-case of Numba is high-performance computing, but it could also be used to write GPU kernels for visualization.

+This could remove a huge layer of complexity in VisPy.

+It might also be a solution to the cross-platform problems.
+We could potentially port visualizations to the browser by compiling them to JavaScript thanks to emscripten, or to mobile devices thanks to LLVM compilers for Android and iOS.

+Before we see in more details how all of this could work, let's describe a hypothetical data visualization use-case that could come true with Vulkan.

+## Use-case example

+There is a new data analysis pipeline that is going to process terabytes of data, and you're in charge of writing the analysis and visualization software.
+Your users have highly specific visualization needs.
+They want a fast, reactive, and user-friendly interface to interact with the data in various and complex ways.

+You start to design a visualization prototype in the Jupyter notebook.

-## Objectives
+## Main goals

-What would I expect from an ideal low-level data visualization tookit?
+What would be expected from an ideal low-level data visualization tookit?

 **Speed**.
 Of course, that's the primary goal of a GPU-based visualization framework.
 I'd expect the software to display tens or hundreds of millions of points at full speed, i.e. 60 FPS.